How to Prepare for a Baby:

 What a fantastically bad idea.

 Plus, I stuck myself with a TON of laundry right away as a new mom.
-UGH.

 Yes, I know, your baby might be huge and never fit into newborn clothes, but if that happens you can still sell or donate the items later when you have your head on straight again.

 I can’t tell you how many cute outfits my baby never got to wear because the company that made it thought a 6-month-old would be roughly the size of a chihuahua.

 I’ve completely stopped looking at tags by now.
 If it looks pretty small, stick in it the first section of the closet.

 For clothes you want to put in drawers, fold or roll them so that you can see a distinguishing feature and actually know what it is without pulling it out and making a mess of the whole drawer.

-What Else to Do Before Baby Comes
+What to Do Before Baby Comes (additional tips)

 Be sure to check out my 3rd Trimester Checklist with all of the crucial things to get done while you wait for Baby to arrive.

 Now go pack your hospital bags and download those apps.

 And for more tips on pregnancy and life as a new mom, follow me on Pinterest!